AIT-Focus/AIT-Focus/README.md

 # About AIT-Focus
 **📚 A Class Resources Repository**

-Welcome to the **AIT-Focuse** a **Class Resources Repository**!
+Welcome to the **AIT-Focus** a **Class Resources Repository**!
 This GitHub account is dedicated to providing students with easy access to PDFs, assignments, and other learning materials shared by the teacher.

 ## 🔹 About This Repository
 - 📖 **Access PDFs**: Find all important course-related documents in one place.